AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 # Set up local AEM Runtime

+>[!CONTEXTUALHELP]
+>id="aemcloud_localdev_aemruntime"
+>title="Local AEM Runtime"
+>abstract="Adobe Experience Manager (AEM) can be run locally using the AEM as a Cloud Service SDK’s Quickstart Jar.
+This allows developers to deploy to, and test custom code, configuration and content prior to committing it to source control, and deploying it to a AEM as a Cloud Service environment."
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/aem-as-a-cloud-service-sdk.html" text="AEM as a Cloud Service SDK"
+>additional-url="https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html" text="Download AEM as a Cloud Service SDK"

 Adobe Experience Manager (AEM) can be run locally using the AEM as a Cloud Service SDK's Quickstart Jar.
 This allows developers to deploy to, and test custom code, configuration and content prior to committing it to source control, and deploying it to a AEM as a Cloud Service environment.

  Note that `~` is used as shorthand for the User's Directory.
 In Windows, this is the equivalent of `%HOMEPATH%`.